resibots/limbo/docs/faq.rst

 Why do I get "[NLOptNoGrad]: nlopt invalid argument"
 ----------------------------------------------------
-We need optimizers to optimize the hyper-parameters; by default, we use unbounded optimization... but many optimizers in NLOpt do not support bounds (in particular, DIRECT).
+We need optimizers to optimize the hyper-parameters; by default, we use unbounded optimization... but many optimizers in NLOpt do not support unbounded optimization (in particular, DIRECT).
 In that case, they just return and throw an exception "[NLOptNoGrad]: nlopt invalid argument".
 No optimization is performed.

 The easiest fix is to use another optimizer (we suggest RProp).
-You can also add bounds.
+You can also add bounds (by creating a new hyper-parameter optimization procedure).

 Why C++11? (and not <insert your favorite language>)?
 -----------------------------------------------------